In This Article

 Wellness questions

-• How would you rate your current level of well-being and mental health on a scale of 1 to 10?
+- How would you rate your overall well-being at work right now on a scale of 1 to 10?
 What factors contribute to your rating?

-• Are there any specific work stressors or challenges impacting your well-being and mental health?
-How can we address or alleviate those stressors?
+- Are there any specific work stressors or challenges weighing on you lately?
+How can we address or ease those stressors?

-• What strategies or practices have you found effective in promoting your well-being and mental health?
+- What strategies or practices have you found effective for protecting your well-being?

-• How well do you feel connected to a support system within the workplace?
-Is there anything we can do to foster a culture of connection and support that promotes your well-being?
+- How well do you feel connected to a support system within the workplace?
+Is there anything we can do to foster a culture of connection and support?

 Work-life balance questions